- Options: MSc Environmental Management, PG Dip Environmental Management, PG Cert Environmental Management.

 The Twinhoe building, which combines study areas with expert laboratories and facilities, will be the base for this course.
 You will also work on our Newton Park campus is a great natural laboratory for environmental management work.

-Environmental Management students have access to a wide range of field sampling and recording equipment, well-equipped laboratories and specialist software and library resources.
+Environmental Management students have access to a wide range of field sampling and recording equipment, well-equipped laboratories, specialist software, and library resources.

 UK and EU students full time